What is PAWWS?

 astrid.huopalainen@aalto.fi

-Astrid Huopalainen works as Assistant Professor (tenure track) in the position of ‘Leadership for Creativity’ at Aalto University (Finland).
-This position is shared between the Department of Management Studies and the Department of Art and Media.
+Astrid Huopalainen works as an Assistant Professor (tenure track) in ‘Leadership for Creativity’ at Aalto University (Finland), a position shared between the Department of Management Studies and the Department of Art and Media.
 Astrid serves as the Consortium PI of project PAWWS.

-She is a qualitative researcher with scholarly expertise in posthumanist perspectives, human-animal relations, ‘more-than-human’ organizing as well as gender- and diversity-related inequalities in organizations.
-Her previous research interests have included topics that are largely considered marginal in organization theory, and in 2022 she was awarded the Chancellor’s Prize at Åbo Akademi University (Finland) for extending and renewing organization theory.
+She is a qualitative researcher with expertise in posthumanist perspectives, human-animal relations, ‘more-than-human’ organizing as well as gender- and diversity-related inequalities in organizations.
+Her research agenda includes collectively establishing Animal Organization Studies as a legitimate field.
+Her previous research interests have included agents and topics largely considered marginal in organization theory, and in 2022, she was awarded the Chancellor’s Prize at Åbo Akademi University (Finland) for extending and renewing organization theory.

-Astrid has published her work, for example, in Human Relations; Organization; Gender, Work and Organization; Culture and Organization; and ephemera.
-Astrid’s family includes the two fantastic Labrador retrievers Saga and Selma.
+Astrid has published her work, for example, in Human Relations, Journal of Business Ethics, Organization, and Gender, Work and Organization.
+Astrid’s family includes Saga and Selma, two fantastic Labrador retrievers who live life to the fullest.

 Linda Tallberg